OnionIoT/Onion-Docs/Omega2/Kit-Guides/Maker/tutorials/02-servo-controlling-servo.md

 //  - make sure in the gif it's oriented in the same way as above in the servo section -->

-The script should initialize the servo motor to the 0 degree position.
+The script should first initialize the servo motor to the 0 degree position.

 Then a repeating pattern happens.
 First, the motor shaft move to the `0` degree position staying there for two seconds.
 Next the shaft will move to the `90` degree (neutral) positon and stay there for two seconds.
 Finally it will move to the `180` degree positon and stay there for two seconds.
 Then the pattern will repeat itself.

-Since the pattern will repeat infinitely, you will need to break by entering `ctrl`+`c`.
+Since the pattern will repeat infinitely, you will need to break by entering `Ctrl-C`.

 >Due to the nature of the servo motors in the kit, it's highly recommended to turn the oscillator off after killing the script by running the following in ssh or terminal:
 ```